moby/moby/docs/swarm/swarm-tutorial/delete-service.md

     ```
     $ docker service rm helloworld

     helloworld
     ```

-3. Run `docker service inspect <SERVICE-ID>` to veriy that Swarm removed the service.
+3. Run `docker service inspect <SERVICE-ID>` to veriy that the swarm manager removed the service.
 The CLI returns a message that the service is not found:

     ```
     $ docker service inspect helloworld